Filter: Peru - Lelis Bandis

-Taste: Sweet and soft with a smooth mouthfeel; lots of berry flavors with raspberry, coffee cherry, pulpy fruit, chocolate, green grape and vanilla."
+Taste: Sweet and soft with a smooth mouthfeel; lots of berry flavours with blackberry, Lime, Toffee And green grape.

 Altitude: 1700-1900 Masl.